Who owns an embryo?

 Is an embryo treated like a child in a parenting dispute?
 Or is it like property in a divorce?
 The truth is, it’s not treated like either a child or property, but in a category by itself.

 Under Victorian law, when a couple creates embryos with eggs from one partner and sperm from another, they are considered both to ‘own’ or have the right to decide what to do with the embryos.
 But unlike say, real estate that can be liquidated and the proceeds split between the parties, an embryo is treated differently.
 If the parties separate, the embryos are placed in ‘lockdown’ by the clinics so that neither party can use them without both parties’ renewed consent.
-And generally speaking, one party cannot use the embryos, or decide what to do with them, without the consent of the other party.
+One party cannot use the embryos, or decide what to do with them, without the consent of the other party.

 If you are seeking to import or export gametes or embryos in or out of Australia, you should do your research and make sure you are following the relevant laws.